Turning point principle for stability of viscous gaseous stars

-In this section, we consider the case $n^-(L_{\mu})>0$.
-The regular estimates are established by adopting the ideas from \cite{JJTI2013}.
+In this section, we consider the unstable case $\frac{dM_\mu}{d\mu}\neq 0$ and $n^-(L_{\mu})>0$.
+The nonlinear estimates are established by adopting the ideas from \cite{JJTI2013}.
 However, our proof doesn't depend on the polytropic case of $\frac{6}{5}<\gamma<\frac{4}{3}$.
 Fortunately, we can use a similar variational structure to deal with the maximum eigenvalue problem to obtain the linear estimates by $n^-(L_{\mu})>0$.
-For the nonlinear energy estimates, we give an additional suitable assumption of the pressure $P$.
+To obtain the nonlinear energy estimates, we give an additional suitable regular assumption of the pressure.
 Then, a bootstrap argument shows that all of energy estimates grow no faster than the linear growth rate.
 At last, one can choose a family of initial data for the nonlinear problem to show the Lyapunov instability.